Data and Analytics

 The wealth of data can be extremely powerful, informing your strategy and execution to maximize the efficiency of your business.

-The challenge with all this data is sifting through the noise for useful information, finding patterns and actionable insights for more efficient and effective campaigns.
+The challenge with using marketing data and analytics is sifting through the noise for relevant information, finding patterns and actionable insights that can lead to more efficient and effective campaigns.

 While writers often pair them together, it’s important to distinguish between data and analytics.
 Data is raw information.
 There’s no limit to the amount you can gather, but data collection is only half the picture Analytics is the examination of that data and the ability to draw conclusions about patterns, predictions, and cause-effect relationships.
 To succeed in today’s data-driven marketplace, marketers must be competent at both collecting and analyzing data to drive results.

 Starting with a clear marketing strategy is essential to ensure that your efforts will not be inefficient, wasteful, and ineffective.
 Before you launch any campaign, a firm grasp of your goals, audience, and marketing channels is required.
 From there, data and analytics are the most powerful tools you have to inform the way you communicate with your customers.